 Geographical coverage

-The work of the Youth Partnership encompasses the 50 signatory states of the European Cultural Convention (hence including all EU and other Council of Europe members), as well as neighbouring countries.
-Some activities have an explicit focus on specific regions: Eastern Europe, Southeast Europe or Southern Mediterranean.
+The work of the Youth Partnership encompasses all Council of Europe member states, Kazakhstan and the Holy See.
+Some of the activities may have an explicit focus on specific regions, in Eastern Europe and Caucasus, and Southeast Europe (Western Balkans).

 The Youth Partnership activities are carried out by a team of nine staff members, who are responsible for the coordination, quality and visibility of activities.